xtuml/bridgepoint/doc-bridgepoint/notes/589_stringtest/586_stringtest.ant.md

 populate the data area of the by-ref variable indirectly through the pointer.

-5.1.6.2 The model compiler could be translate to convert xtUML body return strings to architectural by-ref parameters.
-When functions are called in xtUML OAL, a pointer to the assign target string could be passed as a parameter.
+5.1.6.2 The model compiler could translate xtUML body return strings to architectural by-ref parameters.
+When functions are called in xtUML OAL, a pointer to the assignment target string could be passed as a parameter.
 The translated OAL inside of the called body would need to populate the buffer behind the passed by-ref parameter instead of (or in addition to) returning the string.

 5.1.6.3 **Risks:** This method is attractive in many ways but does have its challenges.
 It is attractive, because it can be good for performance.
-Buffer copying can be more easily avoided.
+Some buffer copying may be avoided.
 This method successfully avoids "dubious" stack manipulation.
 It would seem to be robust in the face of multi-threaded architectures.
 More analysis will need to be done regarding returning a value when no explicit assignment is being performed.
 Consider the following OAL:
 ```
-if ( "Atlas Shrugged" == BOOK::name() )
+if ( "Atlas Shrugged" == book::name() )
-  generate BOOK1:read() to self;
+  generate book1:read() to self;
 end if;
 ```
+`book::name` does not get assigned but is simply compared in the calling context.
+An architectural by-ref parameter would need to be allocated, passed and populated to to/from the generated operation body.

-Also, the mapping of parameters in OAL to parameters in generated code is mostly direct and results in code that is mostly easy to read.
+Also, the mapping of parameters in OAL to parameters in generated code is direct and results in code that is relatively easy to relate to the source action language constructs.
 Coercing return values into by-ref parameters adds a bit of churn to the code, especially if only some types (strings) use the architectural parameter method.
 One additional disadvantage is the amount of effort for implementation.
 This approach would likely cost the most to implement.

-5.2 String Length Issues
+### 5.2 String Length Issues

 5.2.1 While analyzing this issue, it became clear that string handling issues (still) exist in MC-3020 with regard to string length.
 It is